Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/ConcentratorRequirements.md

 1. Optional to implement, depending on concentrator capabilities, which the concentrator server defines in the response to the `getCapabilities` request.`

-2. Needs to be implenented if the `getNodeCommands` operation returns commands that can be executed and which are not queries.
+2. Needs to be implemented if the `getNodeCommands` operation returns commands that can be executed and which are not queries.

-3. Needs to be implenented if the `getNodeCommands` operation returns queries that can be executed.
+3. Needs to be implemented if the `getNodeCommands` operation returns queries that can be executed.

-4. Needs to be implenented if the `getCommonNodeCommands` operation returns commands that can be executed and which are not queries.
+4. Needs to be implemented if the `getCommonNodeCommands` operation returns commands that can be executed and which are not queries.

-5. Needs to be implenented if the `getCommonNodeCommands` operation returns queries that can be executed.
+5. Needs to be implemented if the `getCommonNodeCommands` operation returns queries that can be executed.

 6. Requires implementation if client executes node queries on the concentrator server.